-The Republic has submitted an application to list the bonds on the Euro MTF Market of the Luxembourg Stock Exchange and the bonds cannot be traded on the Euro MTF Market prior to such time.
+The Republic has submitted an application to list the bonds on the Euro MTF Market and the bonds cannot be traded on the Euro MTF Market prior to such time.
 The Republic cannot assure you that a trading market for the bonds will develop or be maintained or that the price at which the bonds will trade in the secondary market will be sustainable.
 If an active market for the bonds fails to develop or continue, this failure could harm the trading price of the bonds.